ellipsis-ai/collibra/actions/discuss-issue/response.md

 You can discuss the issue here in this thread.
-It will be [linked]({successResult.permalink}) from Collibra.
 > {issue.label}